mill-ornrakorn/Spatiotemporal-epidemiology-and-analysis-of-mental-health-conditions-in-Thailand/README.md

 </p>

 There are 9,496,342 cases in the patient data for 11 mental health services collected from the Department of Mental Health's data system between 2015 and 2021.
-As shown in Figure 1, the total number of cases is calculated per 100,000 population and displayed in line chart format.
+As shown in *Figure 1*, the total number of cases is calculated per 100,000 population and displayed in line chart format.
 The graph's data can be displayed in two periods: The number of mental health services provided prior to the COVID-19 outbreak until COVID-19 was detected (2015-2019).
 The number of patients accessingmental health services for Depression, Autism, Alcoholism, and Drug addiction (excluding Amphetamine addiction) increased steadily until 2018 and then decreased.
 The COVID-19 period's alcohol-control measures are expected to reduce the number of alcoholism cases.
 The second section displays the number of patients accessing mental health services following the detection of COVID-19 (2020–2021), found that the number of patients Depression, Alcoholism, and Drug addiction are expected to rise slightly, in 2019

 <p align="center">